3 mins read

 The Vegan Society advises that meals should contain good sources of vegan protein like beans, tofu and chickpeas.
 If you eat a good range of protein-rich foods, there is no reason for you to not be able to get enough in your diet.
 Plus, many of the plant-based proteins are also rich in many other vital nutrients.

-To check you are not deficient in key nutrients, check your levels at home using a home finger-prick blood test.
+To check you are not deficient in key nutrients, check your levels at home using our Nutricheck home finger-prick blood test.
 It’s that simple.

-Forth’s health check for those following a plant-based diet uses a simple pin-prick blood test to check if your levels are in the right range.
+Forth’s at-home blood tests use a simple pin-prick blood test to check if your levels are in the right range.
 After taking the test, just send your sample off to the laboratory for analysis, and get your results on your own personalised dashboard within 24-48 hrs.

 Once you get your results you can see how your numbers compare to others in your age group, with each biomarker explained in simple terms.
 If your levels are too low, one of Forth’s UK registered doctors will review you results and provide expert comment on the action you can take.